hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="lighthill.PNG" width="700">
 </center>
 Here Lighthill defends the use of *D/Dt* rather than *d/dt* for this use in fluid dynamics.
 However, many key writers, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
+Paradoxically, though Prandtl (1952) uses *d/dt*, Prandtl and Tietjens (1934, sec.
+49) use the hybrid notation *D/dt*.
+The latter convention is also adopted briefly by Rajeev (2018), though most of the time he just writes out the full expression in tensor notation.

 ### The "Fluid Derivative"